kragen/derctuo/segments-and-blocks.md

 ### Multiprocessing and concurrency ###

-A potentially interesting approach to the problem of personal computing on microcontrollers would be to share access to "disk" blocks using a MESI or similar cache-coherency protocol, with these "blocks" of 256--1024 bytes playing the role of cache lines.
+A potentially interesting approach to the problem of personal computing on microcontrollers would be to share access to “disk” blocks using a MESI or similar cache-coherency protocol, with these “blocks” of 256–1024 bytes playing the role of cache lines.
 Then runnable processes can be migrated to whatever processor is idle, like on SMP.
 (You could presumably do the same thing on a Linux-like system with a SAN, running MESI at page granularity; has anybody tried